IBM-Cloud/ansible-collection-ibm/docs/ibm_satellite_host.rst

     The name or ID of the worker pool within the cluster to assign the host to

-  zone (False, str, None)
-    The zone within the cluster to assign the host to

-  wait_till (False, str, None)
+  location (True, str, None)
-    Wait until location is normal
+    (Required for new resource) The name or ID of the Satellite location

   id (False, str, None)